 If you are a pharmacy located outside the state of Indiana and dispensing drugs or devices through the United States Postal Service or by other delivery services to patients in the state of Indiana, then you must be registered as a non-resident pharmacy.
 You must apply for and obtain a nonresident pharmacy registration prior to shipping into the state of Indiana.
 Please read the above statute for specific registration information and requirements.

 The Board shall issue a nonresident pharmacy registration to an individual who submits:

 - a completed application; including your current Indiana registration number if you are applying for relocation or change of ownership

-- a sample label that will be used on the medication containers; label must indicate the toll-free number for Indiana patients to call;
+- an original sample label that will be used on the medication containers; label must indicate the toll-free number for Indiana patients to call (copies are not acceptable);

 - copy of the last Board inspection report by your home state board;